The Sopranos: Season 2 (2000)

-Jackie's brother Richie Aprile is released from prison, proving to be uncontrollable in the business arena, siding more with Junior than Tony, despite the fact that Tony is the acting boss of the family after Junior's arrest.
+Jackie's brother Richie Aprile is released from prison.
+He proves to be uncontrollable in the business arena, siding more with Junior than Tony, despite the fact that Tony is the acting boss of the family after Junior's arrest.
 Richie starts a relationship with Janice, Tony's sister, who has arrived from Seattle to take care of their mother.
 "Big Pussy" returns to New Jersey after a conspicuous absence.

 Christopher Moltisanti becomes engaged to his girlfriend Adriana La Cerva, despite his past abuse.
-Matthew Bevilaqua and Sean Gismonte, two low-level associates dissatisfied with their perceived lack of success in the Soprano crew, try to make a name for themselves by attempting to kill Christopher as a favor to Richie, even though he didn't ask them to.
+Matthew Bevilaqua and Sean Gismonte, two low-level associates dissatisfied with their perceived lack of success in the Soprano crew, try to make names for themselves by attempting to kill Christopher as a favor to Richie, even though he didn't ask them to.
 Their plan fails and Christopher kills Sean, but Christopher is critically wounded.
 He manages to recover after surgery.
 Tony and Big Pussy locate Matthew and kill him.
 A witness to the murder goes to the FBI and identifies Tony, but later retracts his statement.

 Junior is placed under house arrest as he awaits trial.
 Richie, frustrated with Tony's authority over him, entreats Junior to have Tony killed.
 Junior feigns interest, then informs Tony of Richie's intentions, leaving Tony with another problem to address.
 However, the situation is defused unexpectedly when Janice kills Richie in a violent argument; Tony and his men conceal all evidence of the murder, and Janice returns to Seattle.

 After a food poisoning incident that causes vivid dreams, Tony finally comes to terms with his suspicion that Big Pussy might be an FBI informant.
 He manages to search Pussy's bedroom under false pretenses and discovers damning evidence.
 Tony kills Pussy on board a boat (with assistance from Silvio Dante and Paulie Gualtieri), disposing of his body at sea.